dezaen/dezaen.github.io/_posts/2018-10-21-elucidata.md

         - column      : with-6col xs-with-12col
           child       :
             - column      : with-12col
-              heading     : Choosing the right color
+              heading     : Brand colors
               description :
                 During our discussion the stakeholders wanted the brand to speak for simplicity, seriousness, trust, cutting edge and freshness.
-To achive this I looked at more than 100 Biotech companies on Angellist, and observed that there were very few companies which where using shades of purple.
+To achieve this I looked at more than 100 Biotech companies on Angellist and observed that there were very few companies which were using shades of purple.
 As purple closely resembles with most of the words above.
 After trying out different contrasts and shades of purple.
-We settled down with the below pallete.
+We settled down with the below palette.

         - column          : with-12col
           child           :